 As I mentioned a year ago when Shattuck and Steinmetz received Rolex Haverford Trust Player of the Year and Rolex Robert “Skee” Riegel Senior Player of the Year honors, respectively, they represent a couple of different times in my 38-year journalistic journey, most of those years spent in the sports department.

-I was covering high school golf at The Mercury in Pottstown when Steinmetz was a standout at Perkiomen Valley in the 1980s and I was high school golf guy at the Delaware County Daily Times when Shattuck finished in a tie for 14th place in the PIAA Championship at the Heritage Hills Golf Resort in 2011 when Shattuck was a senior at Sun Valley.
+I was covering high school golf at The Mercury in Pottstown when Steinmetz was a standout at Perkiomen Valley in the 1980s and I was the high school golf guy at the Delaware County Daily Times when Shattuck finished in a tie for 14th place in the PIAA Championship at the Heritage Hills Golf Resort in 2011 when Shattuck was a senior at Sun Valley.

 It’s nice to see a couple of local guys still making headlines on the golf course in this area all these years later.